flowchart LR

 |---|---|---|

-| Managerial judgement | Line managers estimate the people they will need | Stable environments, small firms |
+| Managerial judgement | Line managers estimate people they will need | Stable environments, small firms |

-| Ratio-trend analysis | Past ratios (e.g. one supervisor per ten operators) projected forward | Steady production technology |
+| Ratio-trend analysis | Past ratios (1 supervisor : 10 operators) projected forward | Steady production technology |

-| Work-study technique | Time-and-motion data converted into man-hour requirements | Repetitive, measurable work |
+| Work-study technique | Time-and-motion data → man-hour requirements | Repetitive, measurable work |

 | Regression analysis | Statistical relationship between business variable and headcount | Sufficient historical data |